 I am inspired by nature - how things grow, how they change, how they function, and how different elements interact.
 What feelings are evoked by these shifts of interaction?

 The act of letting the paint play is a constant movement and variation.
-Most importantly, it's a search for visual rhythm.
-When I begin by mixing the colors, each one informs the next.
-On canvas, the colors play off of each other.
-I am guided by their reactions.
-It is a meditation of rhythm and focus, based on the moment rather than a map.
+Most importantly, it is a search for visual rhythm.
+When I begin by mixing colors, each tone informs the next.
+On canvas, I am guided by reactions between texture, shape, and contrast.
+It is a focused meditation - based on the moment rather than a map.

 I am also an author currently at work on two historical book projects that explore world religion and animal symbolism in the ancient world.
 My memoir No End Of The Bed is currently available, and you can read my blog at www.laurenjbarnhart.com where I expound on art, religion, books, feminism, and family.